Select Page

 Challenging intolerance

-By gaining knowledge about the Holocaust and the concentration camps, we can recognize early signs of prejudice, discrimination, and oppression in our society.
-This awareness empowers us to speak up against hatred and intolerance and work towards promoting justice, equality, and human rights for all.
+That is why studying the Holocaust or the concentration camps helps us to identify the first signs of prejudice, discrimination, and oppression in society today.
+This awareness makes us stand against hatred and intolerance as well as engage ourselves towards the fight for justice, equality, and human rights in every society.

 Want to explore sachsenhausen concentration camp?
 Come and join us on the Original Berlin Sachsenhausen Concentration Camp Memorial Tour.